Meta-Learning for Simple Regret Minimization

 \subsection{Lower Bound}

-In this section, we prove a lower-bound on the relative per-task simple regret of a $\gamma$-shot TS algorithm, i.e.,~a TS algorithm that takes $\gamma\in\mathbb{N}$ samples (instead of $1$) from the posterior in each round.
-This lower-bound compliments our upper-bound in \cref{thm:frqMSR} and shows that \eqref{eq:BB} is near-optimal.
-The proof of our lower-bound is built on that for a similar lower-bound on cumulative regret by Theorem 3.3. in \citet{simchowitz2021bayesian}, and extends it to simple regret.
+In this section, we prove a lower bound on the relative per-task simple regret of a $\gamma$-shot TS algorithm, i.e., a TS algorithm that takes $\gamma\in\mathbb{N}$ samples (instead of $1$) from the posterior in each round.
+This lower bound compliments our upper bound in \cref{thm:frqMSR} and shows that \cref{eq:BB} is near-optimal.
+The proof of our lower bound builds on a cumulative regret lower bound in Theorem 3.3 of \citet{simchowitz2021bayesian} and extends it to simple regret.
 We present the proof in \cref{app:LB}.